What are Fuse Types, and How Do I Identify them? — BlackboxMyCar Canada Skip to content

 Double-check the fuse tap compatibility

 Ensure that you have the correct type and size of fuse tap for your vehicle.
-Verify that the fuse tap matches the fuse type (micro, mini, low-profile mini, ATO/ATC) and size specified for your car.
+Verify that the fuse tap matches the fuse type (micro2, micro3, mini, low-profile mini, ATO/ATC) and size specified for your car.
 Using an incompatible fuse tap can cause fitment problems.
 Holding your existing fuse, and your new fuse side by side will reveal any differences.

 Try a different fuse slot